vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 - Recap of HTML list
 - Different list Item makers such as Circle, square, upper-roman etc. (using `list-style-type`)
 - Customizing list item makers with image (using `list-style-image`)
-- Changing list styles such as position of list item Marker, Changing the default style etc.
+- Changing list styles such as positioning of the list item marker, changing the default style, using different list colours and others.
-- Styling the list colours.

 ETA: 45mins